Enpass vs 1Password: which takes the lead?

 Password generator

-Password generating is one of the few areas where both 1Password and Enpass did an equally good job.
-This is fortunate since a password generator is crucial for creating uncrackable unique passwords.
+Luckily, both 1Password and Enpass have password generators.
+This is a must-have since a password generator is crucial for creating uncrackable unique passwords.

 1Password offers a Strong Password Generator, which can create random passwords, pass-phrase passwords, and PINs.
 The generator allows a variety of customizations like password length, capitalization, and types of characters.